Last Updated on December 14, 2021 by rudyooms

 This blog will be about some misunderstandings when you are using Conditional Access and requiring App Protection and/or Approved apps.

 Every organization has BYOD users, these users want to have access to the company data from that same device.
-You want to make sure you are not only managing the devices, you also need to manage the apps.
+You want to make sure you are not only managing the devices, but you also need to manage the apps.

-Microsoft Teams does support App protection policies but it really does not go hand in hand with the conditional access require app protection policy.
+Microsoft Teams does support App protection policies but it really does not go hand in hand with the Conditional Access “Require app protection policy”.